Markf1994/segretaria-digitale-frontend/README.md

 - `POST /login` – authenticate the user and return an `access_token`.
 - `GET /determinazioni` – list existing determinations.
 - `POST /determinazioni` – create a new determination.

+- `GET /pdf/...` – retrieve PDF exports for supported resources.
+- `POST /pdf/...` – request generation of a PDF.

 ## Backend Setup